 An important part of my research program involves building instrumentation that enables novel astronomical observations.
-Our laboratory is busy working on two build programs, even through the COVID-19 pandemic.
+Our laboratory is busy working on two build programs.

-The LLAMAS program is a new optical integral field spectrometer that will be a facility instrument for the Magellan Telescopes.
-It uses 2400 optical fibers and 8 spectrograph units to take spectral images of a 38″ x 38″ region on the sky at R=2200, from 350-980 nm.
+LLAMAS is a new optical integral field spectrometer that will be a facility instrument for the Magellan Telescopes.
+It uses 2400 optical fibers and 8 spectrograph units to take spectral images of a 35″ x 34″ region on the sky at R=2200, from 350-980 nm.
 LLAMAS will be accessible to the entire US community through the NSF MSIP program, which funded its construction.
-It will be installed in 2022.
+It will be installed in 2024A.

 Our second program is called WINTER, or the Wide-Field Infrared Transient Explorer.
-This project will use new low-noise, large-format InGaAs sensors to image a 1.1 x 1.1 degree field, on a robotic 1-meter telescope at Palomar Observatory.
-WINTER will perform the first IR time-domain survey of the sky in the y/J/H bands, with a focus on IR followup of merger events detected in gravitational waves by LIGO.
+This project uses new low-noise, large-format InGaAs sensors to image a 1.1 x 1.1 degree field, on a robotic 1-meter telescope at Palomar Observatory.
+WINTER has begun the first IR time-domain survey of the sky in the y/J/H bands, with a focus on IR followup of merger events detected in gravitational waves by LIGO.

 Previously my group built the FIRE infrared spectrometer, which has been a facility instrument on Magellan since 2010.
 FIRE has had scientific impact on studies of the early universe, especially in discovering and characterizing z > 6.5 quasars.
 It has contributed to studies of low-mass brown dwarfs, supernovae and other astrophysical transients, and intermediate redshift galaxies.